yurikoif/.emacs.d/README.md

 A clean and simple EMACS environment with mostly WINDOWS and several customized shortcuts,

-with a VI environment of the same style.
+along with a VI environment of a similar style.